tombensve/APS/APS-Webs/APSWebTemplate/src/main/js/aps-webtemplate-frontend/README.md

 - Components can also listen to messages on the bus and adapt.

 - Bus messages can be routed as "client", "backend", "all", "all:backend", "all:client.
 Vert.x EventBus client is used for "backend" and "all".
-The LocalEventBus does nothing else that pass on to all added EventBusRouter:s.
-There is a router for local messages, and one for Vert.x messages.
+The LocalEventBus just passes messages directly to all subscribers and is used for "client".

 - Components can belong to a group, by having a common group name.
 Any component can be a "collector", which means that is will listen to and save messages received from other components in the group.
 This type of component is optimal for having routing "backend" and will then work like a submit function.
 This type of component will pass along is collected information in its own message.